jayanthanna/Rice-grain-classification/README.md

-# Grain-Palette
+# 🌾 Grain-Palette

-A Deep Learning Odyssey in Rice Type Classification Through Transfer Learning GrainPalette is a deep learning-based project for classifying rice grain types using transfer learning.
-It leverages pretrained CNN architectures (like ResNet, EfficientNet) to achieve high accuracy on rice grain image datasets.
+A Deep Learning Approach to Classifying Rice Varieties Using Transfer Learning

+**Grain-Palette** is a deep learning project focused on accurately identifying different types of rice grains through image classification.
+By utilizing powerful pretrained CNN models such as **ResNet** and **EfficientNet**, the project applies transfer learning to deliver high performance on rice grain datasets.

+---

-🚀 Features:
+## 🚀 Key Highlights:

-Uses Transfer Learning to fine-tune pretrained models.
+- 💡 Employs **transfer learning** to fine-tune state-of-the-art pretrained models.
-Supports image classification of multiple rice varieties.
+- 🌾 Capable of classifying **multiple rice grain varieties** with high accuracy.
-Modular structure for data loading, training, evaluation.
+- 🔧 Built with a **modular design** for easy data loading, model training, and evaluation.
-Jupyter notebook for EDA and experimentation
+- 📊 Includes **Jupyter notebooks** for exploratory data analysis (EDA) and model experimentation.